RSK correspondence for King tableaux with Berele insertion: RSK correspondences of type A, C

 More intuitively, this is a sequence of partitions starting at $S^{'1}=\ku$ and ending at $\l$ such that at $S^{i}\supseteq S^{'i+1}$, as the first part of a step $i$, we delete several boxes so that those form a horizontal strip and at $S^{'i}\sub S^{i}$, as the second part of the step $i$, we add several boxes similarly.
 It is a good idea to think that we either add or delete one box at one substep.
 At an addition step, we add boxes from \kyo{left} and at a deletion step, we delete them from \kyo{right}.
-Each partition in such $S$ must have at most $k$ rows since at each step $S^{'i}\sub S^{i}$, we add at most one box to columns. \begin{rmk} We borrowed this idea from Lee \cite{lee}.
+Each partition in such $S$ must have at most $k$ rows since at each step $S^{'i}\sub S^{i}$, we add at most one box to columns. \begin{rmk} This idea is based on S.J.Lee \cite{lee}.
 However, this definition is slightly different from his.
-He allows it to end with deleting boxes at the final step.
+He allows it to end such a sequence with deleting boxes at the final step; taking his to be the first kind, let us call ours the second kind to avoid unnecessary confusion.
 The purpose of this modification is to construct the bijective RSK correspondence with Berele insertion.
 We will see in Lemma \ref{lsun} that Berele deletions occur only on an \kyo{initial segment} of $i$'s in the top row of a lexicographic array. \end{rmk}

 \begin{ex} is a 3-SSOT. \end{ex}

 There is a convenient way to compactly express an SSOT $S$ within one multiset-valued tableau.
 Every time a box is added or deleted at a substep of $S$, we record its \kyo{step number} into a tableau (of possibly larger than the final shape) at the same position.
 For example, we can encode the above $S$ as